-If you attend less than 80 per cent of their possible classes, you may be refused permission to sit for the examination in that subject
+If you attend less than 80per cent of possible classes, you may be refused final assessment in that subject.

-Why is my University Union card important?
+Why is my University and Union card important?

-All students enrolled for courses leading to degrees and/or diplomas, except those exempt from fees, are issued with a University Union membership card.
+All students enrolled for courses leading to degrees and/or diplomas, except those exempt from fees, are issued with a University and Union membership card.
 Your card must be carried during attendance at the University and shown on request.

-The number appearing on the front of the card above your name is your student registration number used in the University's records.
-This number should be quoted in all correspondence.
+The number appearing on the front of the card above your name is your student registration number used in the University's records This number should be quoted in all correspondence.

 The card must be presented when borrowing from the University libraries, when applying for travel concessions and when notifying a change of address.
 It must also be presented when paying fees on re-enrolment each year when it will be made valid for the year and returned.
-Failure to present the card could result in some inconvenience in completing reenrolment.
+Failure to present the card could result in some inconvenience in completing re-enrolment.

-If you lose your Union card it is important to notify the University Union as soon as possible.
+If you lose your card it is important to notify the University Union as soon as possible.

-New students will be issued with University Union cards on enrolment
+New students will be issued with cards on enrolment.

-Why should I inform the University if I change my address?
+Why should 1 inform the University if I change my address?

-It you change your address you should notify the Student Records Section of the Registrar's Division as soon as possible.
-Failure to do this could lead to important correspondence (including examination results) not reaching you.
-The University cannot accept responsibility if official communications fail to reach students who have not notified their change of address.
-Change of Address Advice Forms are available at Faculty and School offices and at the Enquiry Desk on the Ground Floor of the Chancellery Building.

-All communications from the University, including examination results, will be sent to the session address.
-Change of address advice will be accepted up to 30 November, except for final-year students wishing to change their Submission of Details Associated with Graduation form.
+If you change your address you should notify the Student Records Section of the Registrar's Division as soon as possible Failure to do this could lead to important correspondence (including examination results) not reaching you.
+The University cannot accept responsibility if official communications fail to reach students who have not notified their change of address Change of Adress Advice Forms are available at Faculty and School offices and at the Enquiry Desk on the Ground Floor of the Chancellery Building All communications from the University, including examination results, will be sont to the session address.
+Change of address advice will be accepted up to 30 November: exception inal-year students wishing to change their Submission of Details Associated with Graduation form.
 Changes to this form will be accepted up to a date four weeks before the student's graduation ceremony.